5 Tips for Fall Prevention in the Elderly

-Most people think that falling happens to other people and is a normal part of aging.
+According to the CDC, one out of four older adults will fall each year in the U.S., making falls a public health concern among the aging population.
+Most people think that falling is a normal part of aging.
 Another misconception is that if you limit your activity or stay at home, you won’t fall.
-People fear that muscle strength and flexibility can’t be regained, or that using a walker or cane will make you more dependent.

 Exercises will increase strength, coordination, balance, flexibility, bone density and endurance in seniors while decreasing the risk of falling and injury.
 Many people develop a fear of falling which can lead them to limit their activities.
 However, this decreases movement and physical fitness and actually increases the risk of falling.